-Figure 5: Leakage rates from stock in stationary (residential and commercial) refrigeration in years 2005 and 2010 for different HFCs as reported to UNFCCC (2015) and assumption adopted in GAINS.
+Figure 7: Leakage rates from stock in stationary (residential and commercial) air-conditioning in years 2005 and 2010 for different HFCs as reported to UNFCCC (2015) and adopted as assumptions in GAINS.

 5.2.1.3 Domestic refrigeration

 The activity data for refrigeration in the domestic sector is number of refrigerators owned by households.
 The rate of ownership of refrigerator(s) per household is derived using a function estimated by the PAMS model (2012).
 The general form of the function for the rate of refrigerator ownership per household is given by: